 I will allow you to make-up ONLY ONE TEST.
 You will make-up the exam the week prior to finals week.
 I fully suggest you to avoid making-up test since you will be doing it in the busiest time of the semester.
 However, I understand that every now and then there are circumstances you cannot avoid.
-The only exception to this make-up policy is the last test; I will not allow make-ups for this one.

 There will be no extension in the due date, neither make-ups for HW assignments.
-However, I will allow you to miss one per test.
-The grade for the one you miss will be the average of your other HW assignments for the corresponding test.